IBOR, ABOR, PBOR and CBOR; Differences between these Books of Record

 Regardless of the interpretation, real-time timely data is a fundamental concern of an IBOR.
 It’s there to ensure portfolio managers have the information they need when they need it.

 An ABOR is often referred to as “the books and records of the business” because it is the basis for statutory submissions and is the target for statutory audit.
 In constructing positions, ABORs (very obviously) include only transactions posted to the accounts.
-A strong point of accounting records is that they have to be complete – all transactions of any kind must be included in the accounts, or the accounts are wrong.
+A strong point of accounting records is that they have to be complete – the data an ABOR contain must be all transactions of any kind, or the accounts are wrong.
 The completeness of accounting records makes them valued either as a source or as a reconciliation check on our books of record.

 Accounting standards vary across jurisdictions, but it’s a good generalisation that account postings occur (or should occur) when a transaction turns into a contractual asset or liability.
 Such postings can be some time after the transaction is known in the front office (and elsewhere).
 For a standard equity trade, this is when the trade is confirmed between the parties.
 Before posting to the accounts, the trade is, in effect, invisible from an ABOR perspective, as is a dividend before its ex-date.

 It’s worth noting that the position level view in an ABOR aggregates transactions into positions on legal entities.
-Aggregation is different for investment functions, which typically look at, e.g. portfolio or strategy level.
+ABOR compared to IBOR differ in this matter, since investment functions request a different aggregation, e.g. portfolio or strategy level.
 Hence, middle offices have a challenging task when reconciling the two.

 Performance Book of Record (PBOR)